travis-ci/docs-travis-ci-com/source/content/docs/dev/overview.md

 Build lifecycle is documented in detail in our [Build Configuration guide](/docs/user/build-configuration/).

 Commands that `technology-specific builder` runs over SSH produce output (via standard in and standard out streams) that `Travis Worker` captures and publishes as `build log chunk` messages.
-Those messages are routed by RabbitMQ to one of several queues (one per project
-type: Clojure, Node.js, PHP, Ruby, etc).
+Those messages are routed by RabbitMQ to one of several queues: Ruby/common, JVM languages, Node.js, PHP, etc).
 From there, they are pushed to consumers in `Travis Hub` which **primary purpose is to collect build logs and process them**.

 Build log processing in `Travis Hub` has multiple steps, some of which have strict ordering requirements and some are executed